aldsim/aldenv/docs/index.md

 # aldenv

-A collection of environments for autonomous materials synthesis and process optimization using atomic layer deposition and area selective deposition.
+A collection of simple models and environments of atomic layer deposition designed to test the ability of machine learning and AI algorithms to autonomously optimize ALD processes.

+## aldenv in a nutshell

+`aldenv` considers two different types of objects:

+- Models are physics-based simulations of self-limited processes

+- Environments incorporate some non-idealities found in real systems, such as noise or delays.

 ## Motivation

-Integrating ML algorithms and AI agents based on LLMs with experimental tools requires extensive testing to ensure that the models can perform when deployed for research tasks.
+`aldenv` was created to develop and benchmark machine learning algorithms and AI agents based on LLMs meant to be integrated with experimental tools.

-One approach to derisk this development is to use virtual tools that provide realistic simulations of both the processes and tool interfaces.
+The environments in `aldenv` can be viewed as virtual tools that provide realistic simulations of both the processes and tool interfaces.
 These virtual tools can also be used to generate benchmarks that can be used to evaluate models and agents and identify shortcomings of existing models.

-This is the approach that we have followed in two recent works, one that demonstrates the integration of LLM-based agents with an experimental atomic layer deposition (ALD) tool, and another that explores the performance of reasoning large language models in ALD process optimization:
+For more information on how we use simulations in the context of autonomous materials synthesis you can check our works:

 - [Design and performance of AI agents interfacing with an atomic layer deposition tool](https://doi.org/10.1063/5.0318770)
 - [Performance of AI agents based on reasoning language models on ALD process optimization tasks](https://doi.org/10.1116/6.0005313)

-It also incorporates the code used in prior works focused more on conventional ML algorithms.

 ## Install